secretflow/spu/README.md

 $ tail node4.log
 ```

-If each node log prints something like blow, that means the SPU cluster has been launched successfully:
+If each node log prints something like below, that means the SPU cluster has been launched successfully:
 ```console
 [2023-05-09 10:46:00,098] [MainProcess] Starting grpc server at 172.19.245.237:9920
 ```